 5. Modulated Delay Types: Chorus/Flangers/Phasers

 Sometimes these effects aren’t considered to be delay types, but they indeed derive from delay.
 However, what makes these effects different from more basic delay options is frequency modulation.
-To put it simply, a chorus effect takes the initial audio signal, copies it like any other delay, and then mixes the resultant sound with the original sound with some alterations in frequency.
+To put it simply, a chorus effect takes the initial audio signal, copies it like any other delay effect, and then mixes the resultant sound with the original sound with some alterations in frequency.
 In other words, the echo you hear won’t be sitting at the same frequency of the input audio.
 These parameters can be changed with a chorus pedal.
 For a distinct chorus sound, some people cut off the high and low frequencies and boost the mids.
 This results in a decay that brings attention to the effect.
 Chorus effects also split the sound in stereo, widening the signal.

 Flange and phase effects differ from chorus effects in a subtle way.
 Both flangers and phasers continually send the resultant modulated signal back to themselves, resulting in phase shifting that sounds somewhat like a “whoosh.”
 This occurs because the signal is always moving against itself on the frequency spectrum, canceling and boosting certain frequencies as it echoes.
 What separates phasers from flangers is simply the type of delay it uses.
 The former uses phase-based delay while the later uses time-based delay.
 The effect is similar but different enough technically to warrant different names and pedals.
 All three of these modulated delay effects can glamorize any song element and add depth to your mix.